Table of Contents

 Storage engines are MySQL components that handle the SQL operations

 for different table types.
-InnoDB
+InnoDB is

 the default and most general-purpose storage engine, and Oracle